AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

    ![Edit Textbox CSS](/help/forms/assets/edit_color_textbox.png)

-### 7. Create a new theme repository {#create-a-new-theme-repo}
+### 7. Create and clone a new theme repository {#create-a-new-theme-repo}

+To save the changes, create a new theme repository.
 Login to your [AEM Cloud Manager repository](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/onboarding/journey/developers.html#accessing-git) and add a new repository for your theme.

 1. Create a new theme repository by clicking the **[!UICONTROL Repositories]** option.